 Herein lies my third path – re-membering Christianity as good.
 Right now, a Christian revolution is taking place.
 This revolution is unwilling to accept incoherent “truths,” dogma that fosters violence, and faith that is animated by fear.
 However, I am convinced that this revolution must go further than denial and critique.
 The provocation of deconstruction must function to make reconstruction possible.
-Death must give way to life – new life – which, according to Jesus is the result of a gospel that is truly good.
+Death must give way to new life, which is the result of a gospel that is truly good.
 For this reason, I desire to contribute to a generative movement that critiques and re-members a good Christianity, for today.

 Lastly, I've been married to Jen since June of 1997 and we have three children.
 Our life together is my greatest pleasure.